-- 1-4.8.1 Two separate dispatch circuits shall be provided for transmitting alarms to fire stations, except as permitted in 1-4.8.5.2. - 1-4.8.2 One dispatch circuit shall consist of one of the following: - (a) A supervised wired circuit; or - (b) A radio circuit with duplicate base transmitters. - 1-4.8.3 If the primary transmitter fails, switchover to the second transmitter shall be automatic, with audible indication to the operators.
-Microphones shall be duplicated.
-Duplicate routes to the antenna site shall be provided.
+- 1-4.8.1 Two separate dispatch circuits shall be provided for transmitting alarms to the fire stations, except as permitted in 1-4.8.9.2.
+A circuit to a telephone instrument only shall not be considered as either of the required dispatch circuits. - 1-4.8.2 One dispatch circuit shall consist of one of the following: - (a) A supervised wired circuit; or - (b) A radio circuit with duplicate base transmitters; or - (c) A supervised carrier circuit (microwave).